mvolkmann/blog/src/swift/DocC.md

     ///   - years: number of years in the loan
     ///   - interestRate: interest rate compounded monthly
     /// - Returns: the monthly payment
+    /// - Throws: `Finance.negative` if any argument is negative
     func monthlyPayment1(
         principal _: Int,
         years _: Int,